ASU/asu-unity-stack/README.md

 In order to trigger a release, commits must be structured properly in order for semantic release to read commits, generate changelogs and publish packages.

-Here are examples of a patch, minor, and major release:
+Here are examples of a patch, minor and major release:

 ```
 fix(pencil): stop graphite breaking when too much pressure applied